Agent Deployment in Special Environments

 1

-The structure of the message reported by pseudo-deepflow-agent (GitHub code link is the same as above):
+Structure of the message reported by pseudo-deepflow-agent (GitHub code link as above):

 message KubernetesAPISyncRequest {

-// Unless otherwise specified, the following fields must be included.
+// Unless otherwise specified, all fields below are required.

 // K8s cluster identifier.